sergio97/tvshow-quiz/README.md

 QuizMaster Usage
 ================

-1. Transform/bundle all the stuff `npm run-script webpack`
+1. Transform/bundle all the stuff `npm run webpack`
 1. This generates all the HTML/CSS/JS files that QuestionMaster can now host